the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 (rir-communitymanagers-challenges)=
 ## Challenges for Community Managers
 * Need to mediate between community members
-* May not be seen as a part of the community themselves
+* May not be seen as a part of the community themselves and need to build trust and credibility within it
 * Need to have a lot of different skills (technical, interpersonal, project management)
+* Supporting and encouraging engagement in the community
+* Building infrastructure from scratch in newly created roles
 * Being seen as a professional in their own right and not just adminstrative staff
+* Connecting with new audiences who are not aware of the community
 * Translating between different groups in the same field or institution
 * Managing tasks where there is little formal process in place
 * Managing the different priorities of different stakeholder groups